 - The Hero Dies: Gerry himself.
 The audience knows this from the start.

-- Mess Of Woe: A rare female example occurs after the protagonist's husband dies.
-She stops leaving the house, eschews bathing or cleaning up the piling trash and dishes in favor of slumping around in her dead husband's shirts, reenacting old movies line-by-line.
-(Luckily he knew she'd react this way and has set a plan in motion to snap her out of it.)
+- Mess of Woe: After Gerry dies, Holly stops leaving the house, eschews bathing or cleaning up the piling trash and dishes in favor of slumping around in her dead husband's shirts, reenacting old movies line-by-line.
+The entire point of Gerry's letters is to help her start to live again.

-- Reunion Kiss: Holly made a bet with Gerry that if she happened to meet him again by chance, she would return his jacket.
-Some time later, by luck, she entered the pub where he was singing and he swept her off her feet for a kiss.
+- Reunion Kiss: Holly once had made a bet with Gerry that if she happened to meet him again by chance, she would return his jacket.
+Sometime later, by luck, she entered the pub where he was singing and he swept her off her feet for a kiss.

 - Serenade Your Lover: Gerry sings Galway Girl to Holly.